If I Incorporate a Business Provincially Can I Do Business in Other Provinces?

 What Does It Mean To "Do Business" in a Province?

-According to Michael J. Velletta, a lawyer and partner with Velletta & Company in Victoria, BC, practising Corporate and Commercial law,
+According to Michael J. Velletta, a Corporate and Commercial Law attorney and partner at Velletta & Company in Victoria, BC,

-(Because there may be additional procedures and fees that need to be followed depending on the industry your business is in and/or municipal laws, Service Ontario recommends contacting the Business Info Line at 1-888-745-8888 and speaking to an Information Officer about your specific situation.)
+Because there may be additional procedures to be followed and fees to be paid (depending on the industry your business is in and/or municipal laws), Service Ontario recommends contacting the Business Info Line at 1-888-745-8888 and speaking to an Information Officer about your specific situation.)

 Provinces That Do Not Have Agreements

-But let's go back to the original example.
-Suppose that you have incorporated a business in BC and you want to also do business in Manitoba.
-BC and Manitoba do not have any agreement covering extra-provincial registration for corporations, so you would have to go through the extra-provincial registration procedure for Manitoba, which involves a Request for Name Reservation (with a filing fee of $40.00) and a Form #5: Application for Registration (which costs $300).
+Let's go back to the original example.
+You have incorporated a business in BC and also want to do business in Manitoba.
+BC and Manitoba do not have any agreement covering extra-provincial registration for corporations; so, you would have to go through the extra-provincial registration procedure for Manitoba, which involves a Request for Name Reservation (filing fee: $40.00) and a Form #5: Application for Registration (cost: $300).
 As well, filing an Annual Return costs $50.00.
 If you originally incorporated federally, you have to go through this same extra-provincial registration procedure if you want to operate in Manitoba.